 Q. What is WCI?

 A. WCI is short for White Columns Invitational (WCI), which is the marching band competition that Milton Band hosts every year in the Fall.
 This too is a significant fundraiser for the band, which takes much advanced planning and all hands on deck the day of the event!

 Q. What other fundraisers does Milton Band have?

-A. In addition to Verizon and WCI, Milton Band has several other fundraisers, and all of the proceeds from these activities positively impact the band’s budget.
+A. In addition to the Amphitheatre and WCI, Milton Band has several other fundraisers, and all of the proceeds from these activities positively impact the band’s budget.
 A partial list includes the following:

 - Football program – Milton Band sells advertisements to local businesses that are placed in the football program.
 This is also an opportunity for band, football and cheer families to purchase ads for their graduating senior.
 It’s a beautiful keepsake.